 You cannot go wrong with reading.
 Picking up a book could be the hard part.
-Especially students using English as a second or third language, starting a healthy reading habit is the hardest part.
+Especially for students using English as a second or third language, starting a healthy reading habit is the hardest part.
 When you realise the power of reading, you would not want to put it down a good book.

 Reading is where the adventure starts for you.

 One way to showcase your creativity is through writing.
 Writing is a skill not many people develop early.
 It takes time and effort to stitch together sentences, paragraphs and articles.
-Like many things, developing writing skill needs practice.
+Like many things, developing writing skills needs practice.